US West swelters in record-busting heat, risking wildfires

 The excessive heat stretched from southeast California across Arizona and Nevada and into New Mexico, where a high of 103 degrees (39 Celsius) Monday at Albuquerque’s airport set a record.
 It was expected to hit near that Tuesday.

 For the second day in a row, Salt Lake City set a heat record, hitting 105 degrees Tuesday, according to the weather service.
-That also tied the all-time hottest temperature ever recorded in the month of June.
+That also tied the all-time hottest temperature recorded in the month of June.
 On Monday, Utah’s capital reached 103 degrees to break a heat record for that date set nearly 50 years ago.

+Some people cooled off at the Great Salt Lake outside Salt Lake City, floating in the water or playing along the shoreline.

 Temperatures in the Las Vegas area also were rising toward possible records during what the weather service was calling the hottest spell in decades.